 - The sense of responsibility.
 You will be held accountable for what you do.
 So even if at times you don’t feel like doing it for yourself, you might find strength in the idea of doing it for your physician or therapist, helping you in the fight against drugs.

 - Social opportunities.
-You will be able to meet up with people who won’t judge you for what you’ve done or who you are, they will have gone through similar situations so you will feel perfectly at ease and you will find how easy it is to make new friends.
+You will be able to meet up with people who won’t judge you for what you’ve done or who you are, they will have gone through similar situations so you will feel perfectly at ease and you will find how easy it is to make new friends and join a strong rehab alumni group.

 - Moral support.
 These group gatherings can be an important source of support and motivation for your life.
 Learning the stories of others who have gone on to do great things even after struggling with an addiction will help boost your morale.